 A Piece of Christmas Spirit

-It's Christmas season and web designer Sara Shaw (Lacey Chabert) has come up with a pitch idea about keeping the spirit of Christmas 365 days of the year.
+Christmas is coming and Sara Shaw (Lacey Chabert - The Sweetest Christmas), a web designer, has come up with a pitch idea about keeping the spirit of Christmas 365 days of the year.
 Trouble is that not only is Sara a bit of a push over with others putting upon her but she initially doesn't even speak up when the head of the marketing department steals her pitch idea and ends up getting rewarded when he passes it off as his own.
 But as she goes to leave the Christmas party she has an encounter with a mysterious Santa who grants her wish to be more confident and courageous, well for 48 hours at least.
-As Sarah finds herself speaking her mind more she must learn how to use her new gift especially when she ends up on a business trip with company owner Peter (Paul Greene) which takes them back to where his Christmas loving parents live.
+As Sarah finds herself speaking her mind she must learn how to use her new gift especially when she ends up on a business trip with company owner Peter (Paul Greene - Christmas in Angel Falls) which takes them back to where his Christmas loving parents live.

 I don't know the history of the "Hallmark Channel" but I wouldn't be surprised if at the time of creation it involved the production of a Christmas movie, it is as if the two were made for each other or at least in the commercial sense of Christmas.
 And so with that said "A Wish for Christmas" is a pretty stereotypical Hallmark Christmas movie as in the sense we have a beautiful young woman, her boss and of course some romance beckons in the most picturesque of Christmas locations where snow covers the ground and Christmas trees with garlands decked in lights adorn the front of buildings.
 I could go on because I love this sort of festive fun and "A Wish for Christmas" delivers it in bucket loads with the character of Sara being the embodiment of loving the Christmas holidays.